ritikalohia/HOVER1-/README.md

 # HOVER1-

 <p>Do you want some super classy hover effects? then this repo is for you.
-These effects are so simple to make and have been used only transition, transform property and before and after selectors in css .
+These effects are so simple to make and have been used only transition, transform property and before and after selectors in css .<br> you just have to copy the code, and it will save your 15-30min that you have generally spent on finding ideas and writing code
-  <br>I know it shows only html files, but internal css have been embedded in html itself.
+  <br>I know it shows only html files, but internal css have been embedded in html itself. some of the gifs get blurred in readme but codes work properly.
-you just have to copy the code, and it will save your 15-30min that you have generally spent on finding ideas and writing code.<br>
 </p>
 <h3>Type1</h3>
 <img src="type1.gif" width="300px" height="200px"/><br>